Dilli Wali Thakur Gurls

 Dilli Wali Thakur Gurls is an Indian television series based on the 2013 novel Those Pricey Thakur Girls by Anuja Chauhan.
 It aired from 30 March 2015 to 23 October 2015 on &TV.
 The show stars Sukirti Kandpal and Aamir Ali.
-The show is set against the backdrop of Delhi and the story revolves around five siblings who are alphabetically named and very different from each other.
+It is set against the backdrop of Delhi and the story revolves around five siblings who are alphabetically named yet very different from each other.

 Plot

 The story is about the family of Justice LN Thakur, his wife Mamta and their five eccentric daughters: Anji, Binni, Daboo, Chandu, and Eshu.
-Famous for their shenanigans and popular with the boy brigade, each of the Thakur girls has her style, personality and charm.
+Famous for their shenanigans and popular with the boy brigade, each of the Thakur girls has her unique style, personality and charm.

 The story revolves around how the girls manage to woo everyone around them and conquer the world as they see it.
-It's fresh insight.